jcook-logixml/hookpunch.js/README.md

 observableCollections.
 This is useful when working with serialized server objects on the client side, or when you *only want to send updated objects* back to the server.

-You only require the hookpunch.js script to make this work, but it does depend on [knockout] and the knockout mapping plugin.
+You only require the hookpunch.js scripts to make this work, but it does depend on [knockout] and the knockout mapping plugin.
+I split the functionality into different files because it feel cleaner and makes more sense to me that way.
+The minified

 ##Basic Usage